Student Division

 Student Division is for dancers 1st Grade - High School.
 We offer a wide variety of classes in Ballet, Modern, Contemporary, Jazz, Lyrical, Tap, Hip Hop and more.

 See details below for Student Division policies, class descriptions and class schedule.
-You can also register by clicking the button below!

 Student Division Class Descriptions